bsmith1188/bsmtih-pwp-balloon-cocoons/README.md

 - The meta charset tag is missing the closing `>` This can be potentially toxic.
 - Don't forget the `alt` attribute on your `<img>` tags!

+## Final Feedback

+I love what you have accomplished with Balloons Cacoons.
+The color scheme is really pleasing to the eye.
+I love how mobile responsive the site is, and you really embodied mobile first development The way you aligned the photos of your project was also nicely done.

+There really is only two problems with your site.
+One, you have no ReCaptcha for your contact form.
+Second, because you do not have a ReCaptcha your contact form doesn't work.
+If you add the ReCaptcha everything should work.
+If you need any help debugging let me know.

+### Grade Tier III